Nancy-Kolaski/Nancy-Kolaski.github.io/README.md

 [Check out my Instacart project in more detail](project1.md#project1)

 Instacart is a well known and widely used online grocery shopping service looking to uncover more information on their sales patterns.
-This project from the CareerFoundry coursework was geared to introduce python to data analyst students.
-  * Goal: Assist Instacart stakeholders to understand the variety of customers in their database and their purchasing behaviors in order to develop targeted marketing strategies.
-The goal for this analysis is to ensure that Instacart targets the right customer profile with the appropriate products.
-They have specifically requested data regarding busiest times of day/days of the week, price range groupings on their products in order to simplify them, and departments/products that are most popular (most products sold).

 ***
 ## **Influenza Analysis**